-Gosaikunda Lake trek is trekking over hundred glacial lakes of Langtang regions.
-Suitable for new trekkers, Gosaikunda Lake Trek is a journey to the sacred place for both Hindus and Buddhist people-Gosaikunda Lake.
+Gosaikunda Lake trek is trekking over a hundred glacial lakes in the Langtang region.
+Suitable for new trekkers, Gosaikunda Lake Trek is a journey to the sacred place for both Hindus and Buddhists people-Gosaikunda Lake.

-With the 8th highest mountain peaks in the world-Mt.
+With the 8th highest mountain peak in the world.
 Manaslu, Manaslu Region is the best trekking region in Nepal.
-Manaslu Region serves beautiful landscaped with incredible Himalaya views and rugged terrains.
-It is within a restricted area trekking so that you need a special permit to trek in this region.
+Manaslu Region serves beautiful landscapes with incredible Himalayan views and rugged terrains.
+It is within a restricted area trekking so you need a special permit to trek in this region.

 Manaslu Tsum valley Trek

 Manaslu Tsum Valley Trek is a famous trek in Manaslu Region.
-Tsum Valley is also known as the “Valley of bliss”, according to Padmasambhava, also known as Guru Rinpoche.
+Tsum Valley is also known as the “Valley only”, according to Padmasambhava, also known as Guru Rinpoche.
 Offering deep valleys and unmarked trails, this trek is regarded as a trek to the sacred valley.

 Famous treks in Kanchenjunga Region:

-One of the best off-the-beaten-path trekking in Nepal, Kanchenjunga Trekking is an epic journey of 26 days that leads you to the Kanchenjunga North Base Camp and Kanchenjunga South Base Camp by crossing a number of high passes.
-The highly approved offbeat trekking trails of Kanchenjunga take you to the third highest mountain in the world-Kanchenjunga.
+One of the best off-the-beaten-path trekking in Nepal, Kanchenjunga Trekking is an epic journey of 26 days that leads you to the Kanchenjunga North Base Camp and Kanchenjunga South Base Camp by crossing several high passes.
+The highly approved offbeat trekking trails of Kanchenjunga take you to the third-highest mountain in the world-Kanchenjunga.